Understanding Wildfires and Insurance Claims Coverage

 "Embers blown by wind cause most of the fires that burn down homes."

-Tips on How to Reduce Wildfire Damage to Your Home
+How to Reduce Wildfire Damage to Your Home

 People may think that wildfire damage happens to a home located right in the forest or next to the fire itself, however, research has shown that embers blown by wind cause most of the fires that burn down homes.

-Using certain fire deterrent or resistive materials in the construction of your home, as well as keeping a defensible space of 5-30 feet can help prevent spread of wildfire and protect your home.
+Using certain fire deterrent or resistive materials in the construction of your home, as well as keeping a defensible space of 5-30 feet can help prevent the spread of wildfire and protect your home.
 The Insurance Institute for Business and Home Safety recommends these useful tips to reduce wildfire damage to your home, this infographic is also very useful.

 If you are in an area that is at high risk for wildfire, some insurance companies may not be willing to insure you.

 Here is a list of the top states prone to wildfires from the Insurance Information Institute, California tops the list with over 2 million homes identified as being at high risk.

 Do All Insurance Companies Insure You For Wildfire?

 No, insurance companies have the right to decide where they are comfortable issuing insurance and will offer insurance based on their perceived risk.
 If you are in an area that is at high risk for wildfire, some insurance companies may not be willing to insure you.
 In cases like this, you may need to look at a Fair Plan home insurance option.
 In California, for example, people may be able to get wildfire insurance coverage through the California Fair Plan.